Argo CD Live Object Status

 The drawer contains up-to-date information regarding the selected object:

 For Argo CD, all of these data fields are fetched on demand from your Argo instance.
-We do not currently support tailing logs.
+Tailing logs is not currently supported.

 Manifest Diffs